Semaglutide

 Q: What is the difference between Ozempic and research Semaglutide?

 A: The active molecule is identical.
 Ozempic is manufactured to pharmaceutical standards with strict quality controls and comes in a pre-filled pen.
 Research-grade Semaglutide is lyophilized powder that you reconstitute yourself.
-Quality varies heavily by supplier — always verify COA.
+Quality varies heavily by supplier, always verify COA.
+See the full Ozempic vs research-grade comparison for Vietnam buyers.

 Q: Should I start with Semaglutide or Tirzepatide?